Perhaps you're a financial advisor forecasting stock market prices, or maybe you're a biologist studying competing species.

 The solution can be plotted as a surface.

 While this can be very helpful in understanding its general behavior, it also gives us the perfect excuse to play around with one of several 3D touch-interactive plots sprinkled throughout the course!

 The blue surface is the graph of the green plane represents a constant time slice and the red curve represents the shape of the beam at this time.
 You can rotate the perspective and zoom in and out with touch, and control the time through the slider.

-In addition to 3D visualizations, we'll also use 2D interactives, like the one animating (red) in time below.
+In addition to 3D interactives, we'll also use 2D plots, like the one animating (red) in time below.